3-Day Full Body Workout for Beginners

 Rest

+Lower rep range, heavier load.
 Sit with your upper back against a bench and a dumbbell across your hips.
-Drive your hips up until your body is straight from shoulders to knees.
-Squeeze hard at the top, then lower slowly.
+Drive your hips up until your body forms a straight line from shoulders to knees.
+Squeeze your glutes hard at the top, then lower slowly.

 Muscles Worked